YunoHost/doc/dev.md

-## Contributing to the Yunohost core
+## Contributing to the YunoHost core

-You wish to add a new feature in the Yunohost core, but don't know how to proceed ?
+You wish to add a new feature in the YunoHost core, but don't know how to proceed?
 This guide takes you through the various steps of the development and contribution process.

 If you're looking for stuff to implement or fix, the bug-tracker is